Homochirality: Experiments

 One classic study involves an experiment that takes place in the laboratory.
 When sodium chlorate is allowed to crystallize from water and the collected crystals examined in a polarimeter, each crystal turns out to be chiral and either the L form or the D form.
-In an ordinary experiment the amount of L crystals collected equals the amount of D crystals (corrected for statistical effects).
-However, when the sodium chlorate solution is stirred during the crystallization process the crystals are either exclusively L or exclusively D. In 32 consecutive crystallization experiments 14 experiments deliver D-crystals and 18 others L-crystals.
-The explanation for this symmetry breaking is unclear but is related to autocatalysis taking place in the nucleation process.
+When allowed to sit undisturbed, the amount of L crystals collected equals the amount of D crystals (corrected for statistical effects).
+However, when the sodium chlorate solution is stirred during the crystallization process, the crystals form with a single chirality, though any given experiment could give either exclusively L or exclusively D. The explanation for this symmetry breaking is unclear but is related to autocatalysis taking place in the nucleation process.